djrobstep/autovenv/docs/index.rst

 That's it!

 When building python versions, you may need to install some development packages on your system.
-For Ubuntu, this command may help:
+If you're using apt-get with the Ubuntu repositories, this command may help:

 .. code-block:: shell